Bylaw Enforcement FAQ

 I need to purchase a Disabled Parking pass, where do I get one?

-Disabled Parking passes can be purchased at City Hall during regular business hours.
-Please remember if you do not have a pass, then you are not permitted to park in the disabled parking areas around the City.
+To begin the process of applying for a disabled parking pass, please visit SPARC BC and have your doctor fill out the application form.
+Before mailing in your completed application, bring the form to City Hall during regular business hours and we will issue a temporary city-wide pass.
+SPARC BC will issue your permanent permit.
+Remember if you do not have a pass, then you are not permitted to park in the disabled parking areas around the City.
 The fine for parking in a disabled parking spot is $50.00.

 What are the bylaw regulations regarding setting out my garbage and recycling?